M4sayev/Dictionary-App/README.md

-# Dictionary-App (my first reacct project)
+# Dictionary-App

 ## Description:
-  A pretty choppy and simple dictionary project, involving fetching data from an API.
+  As my first react project I opted for making a pretty choppy and simple dictionary project, involving fetching data from an API.